azamsharp/azamsharp.github.io/_posts/2026-06-24-where-should-loading-state-live-in-swiftui.md

 There is nothing wrong with that approach.
 In many cases, it works really well.
 But for this example, I am intentionally keeping the products inside ProductStore.

 The reason is simple.
-I want ProductStore to remain the single source of truth for products.
+I want ProductStore to remain the single source of truth for products on the client side.
 The loading phase should only describe the current state of the request.
+I will discuss more in detail of issues I faced when using `success(T)` approach.

 Let's take a look at ProductListScreen, which uses our ProductStore.